 Beach Day Essentials

-The weather is heating up and it’s that time to head to the beach on the weekends or as often time allows.
+The weather is heating up, and it’s that time to head to the beach on the weekends or as often as time allows.
 Spending the day at the beach is a favorite way to spend hot summer days.
 For both kids and adults equally.
 But you don’t want to get down there only to realize you forgot something important at home.
-I’m not sure if it’s the excitement of the fun day ahead or perhaps not anticipating the need for an item.
+I’m unsure if it’s the excitement of the fun day ahead or perhaps not anticipating the need for an item.
 But important things are left at home all too often.

 Beach Day Essentials